creviceapp/creviceapp.github.io/README_.md

 C# Scripting is a powerful and flexible scripting feature provided by [Microsoft Roslyn](https://github.com/dotnet/roslyn ).
 It designed to make scripts you cut and pasted from C# code work as-is.
 So, you can build your own gesture environment easily just only with a little of knowledge of C# language.
 But C# Scripting has only a few special feature C# language does not have.
-The following section is the introduction of the features very useful if you know it when you need to do it.
+The following sections are the introduction of the features very useful if you know it when you need to do it.

 ## #r directive